ninjatronic/LowLatencyAudio/README.md

 `phonegap local plugin add https://github.com/triceam/LowLatencyAudio`

+You will also need to include the AudioToolbox library in your XCode project.
+Instructions for linking frameworks can be found [here](https://developer.apple.com/library/ios/recipes/xcode_help-project_editor/Articles/AddingaLibrarytoaTarget.html#//apple_ref/doc/uid/TP40010155-CH17-SW1).

 ## Usage

 1. Preload the audio asset - Note: Make sure to wait for phonegap deviceready event before atteptimpting to load assets